hatching/vmcloak/docs/config.rst

 have the more specific details either in another configuration file, or on the command line.

-VMCloak will apply the settings from the first *settings* file (specified with ``./vmcloak.py -s conf.ini``), if specified.
+VMCloak will take the default settings.
+Then it will apply the settings from the first *settings* file (specified with ``./vmcloak.py -s conf.ini``) overwriting some default values.
 It will then overwrite any of the settings that have already been set with the next *settings* file, and so forth.
-Then, if any configuration has been passed on the command line, these will overwrite the existing settings.
-Finally, if certain settings have not been set at all, such as, for example, the ``keyboard layout``, then the default value will be used.
+Then, if any configuration has been passed on the command line, this will overwrite the existing settings.

 To sum it up:

+* Default values
-* First *settings* file.
+* Overwritten by first *settings* file.
-* Second *settings* file, if present, overwrites any settings from the first.
+* Overwritten by second *settings* file
-* Third *settings* file, etc.
+* Overwritten by third *settings* file, etc.
-* Command line arguments, overwrites any existing settings.
+* Command line arguments, overwrite any existing settings.
-* Default values, only used when a setting has not been configured already.

 Required configuration entries
 ------------------------------